rithmschool/interview-conceptual-challenge-part-3/readme.md

 6. Explain what the bind function does in JavaScript?
 7. What does `{ box-sizing: border-box; }` do in CSS?
 8. What is hoisting?
-9. Design [Checkers](https://en.wikipedia.org/wiki/Draughts) in Objected Oriented style.
+9. Design [Checkers](https://en.wikipedia.org/wiki/Draughts) in an Objected Oriented style.
 What classes would you create, what methods/properties would each class/instance have?
 10. Design a simple schema for AirBnB.
 What tables/columns/relationships would it have?
 11. Your users complain that the application you've built is too slow, what do you do?